PierreBSC/IFNG_Cancer_project/README.md

 # IFNγ cancer project
-R and Matlab code used for the analysis performed in the paper "Bystander IFN- γ activity promotes widespread and sustained cytokine signaling altering the tumor microenvironment".
+R and Matlab code used for the analysis performed in the paper "Bystander IFNγ activity promotes widespread and sustained cytokine signaling altering the tumor microenvironment".

 ### Recommendations